vk2way/vk2way.github.io/_tabs/about.md

 ## Links

-Affiliate links are used across this site and help support the site and it's author.
+Affiliate links are used across this site and help support the site and the projects I write about.
 Affiliate links across this site are identified with a shopping cart emoji 🛒.

 External links across the site are represented with the ↗ emoji.